 WF

-Decouple the RAN4 discussion on minimum channel bandwidth from available spectrum perspective and the one from system design perspective led by RAN1

 Define minimum CBW based on SCS (e.g., 5 MHz for 15 kHz, 10 MHz for 30 kHz, 50 MHz for 120 kHz).

-Allow 3 MHz as a band-specific option for particular bands (e.g., below 1 GHz) based on operator requests and spectrum regulations
+Support 3 MHz with 15kHz SCS for particular bands based on operator requests, commercial need and spectrum regulations

 Work with RAN1 for the chosen minimum CBW in initial access design to accommodate majority spectrum scenarios.